 Since we would like to offer all interested people the same opportunities to apply for the LSUE, we consider this postponement to be reasonable and appropriate under the current global circumstances.
 Thank you for your understanding.

 Despite this postponement, we are already looking forward to holding the Lucerne Summer University LSUE again next year, thus preparing the ground for a global network of decision-makers who are concerned with the ethical issues of today and tomorrow.

 Lucerne Summer University: Ethics in a Global Context LSUE 10 - 15 June, 2021

 Who is responsible for climate protection?
 What can be done against global inequality and poverty?
 How can global justice be connected with local traditions, cultural diversity and religious values?
 How can human rights be ethically justified as universal norms?
-What chances and risks arise from the growing use of artificial intelligence and increasing digitization?
+What ethical chances and risks arise from the digital transformation and the growing use of artificial intelligence?